KacperWojciechowski/KacperWojciechowski/README.md

 # Personal backlog
 - [x] Complete the translation of my master's thesis;
 - [x] Make a personal website;
-- [ ] `(ongoing)` Drop current Graphs partial implementation, ship the initial basic implementation and refactor it;
+- [x] `(ongoing)` Drop current Graphs partial implementation, ship the initial basic implementation and refactor it;
+- [ ] Implement remaining GraphCake features in the issues backlog;
-- [ ] Move CPM initial implementation to the Graph project and refactor it accordingly;
+- [ ] Move CPM initial implementation to the GraphCake project and refactor it accordingly;
 - [ ] Make VTT (Virtual Table Top) engine for TT RPGs in Rust;

 # 📫 Contact